jeffrwells/coderbase.io-staging/projects/coderbase.md

 In general, developers are not excellent designers.
 For those that are, they are best off making their own portfolio from scratch to showcase their skills in this area.
 Coderbase allows non-designers to have a well designed portfolio out of the box.

 If you haven't already, you need to [try it out](https://coderbase.io).
 To see your changes instantly deployed from the command line is awesome!

+# The Code

+The code for this platform is hosted in a private repository, but here I will highlight some of the code I am proud of.